 KEEPING WIDE OPENINGS FROM ATTRACTING THE WRONG CROWD

-When a popular sports bar in Downtown Overland Park, Kansas added a track-guided garage door and a series of fold-out windows along the second-floor dining area to open the space and bring the outdoors in, Johnson County health code regulations threatened to halt the experience- enhancing plans.
-Prohibitions again open exposure to flying pests in food prep and food serving areas were circumvented when Mars Air Systems was part of a rescue served up to meet regulatory requirements, amplify guest comfort, and cut utility bills. a cleverly designed exterior- mount solution provided a simple ledge to cradle the hard-working air curtain units while doing double duty as an architectural mullion.
-A painted custom-made protective covering was then placed around the units to shield them from the often harsh Midwestern elements while blending in with the building and appearing to be part of an intentional facade.
-Now the threat of flies and mosquitos has been halted as the air curtains provide the proven invisible protective shield the health code demands.
-Able to operate continuously whenever the garage door or windows are open and provide trusted defense, patron experiences are also separated as any drifting cigar or cigarette smoke from guests on the patio is safeguarded from reaching inside diners.
+When a popular sports bar in downtown Overland Park, Kansas added a track-guided garage door and a series of fold-out windows along the second-floor dining area to open the space and bring the outdoors in, Johnson County health code regulations threatened to halt the experience enhancing plans.
+Prohibitions against open exposure to flying pests in food prep and food serving areas were circumvented when Mars Air Systems formed the backbone of a solution to meet regulatory requirements, enhance guest comfort, and cut utility bills.
+A cleverly-designed exterior- mount solution worked double duty as an architectural mullion as well as supportive ledge to cradle the hardworking air curtain units.
+A painted protective covering was then custom-made and placed around the units to shield them from the often harsh Midwestern elements, all while blending in with the building and appearing to be part of an intentional facade.
+Now the threat of flies and mosquitoes has been halted as the air curtains provide the proven invisible protective shield the health code demands.
+Able to operate continuously whenever the garage door or windows are open and still provide trusted defense, patron experiences are also protected as any drifting cigar or cigarette smoke from guests on the patio is prevented from reaching inside diners.